jukkaha/copilot-advanced-exercises/README.md

 ### Model Context Protocol recap and Postgres MCP server installation

 * **Purpose:** Understand how MCP servers work and how they can be run locally
+* **IDE Support:** Generally available (GA) in Copilot Chat for Visual Studio Code, in public preview for Copilot in Visual Studio, JetBrains, Eclipse, and Xcode.
 * **MCP Recap:**
     * MCP (Model Context Protocol) servers provide a standardized way to interact with various tools, services, and systems.
     * An MCP server is run locally on the developer's workstation, e.g., as a Docker container (remote servers are also possible using HTTP)